 - Applies only to federally held loans (exclusions)

 - Currently extended - potentially until August 30, 2023 click here for more information

 Preparing For Repayment

-After 8/31/22, millions of borrowers are set to re-enter repayment after the extended pause on interest and payments (originally enacted at the start of the pandemic in March 2020).
-Borrowers who will resume making payments beginning in September should anticipate longer hold times to speak with their servicers and delays processing documents.
-If you are needing to make a change regarding your loan payments, or have questions for your servicer, it is highly recommended you reach out prior to July/August.
-Servicers will likely begin having longer wait times as early as late June due to the massive influx of borrowers entering repayment at the same time.
+Millions of borrowers are set to re-enter repayment after the extended pause on interest and payments (originally enacted at the start of the pandemic in March 2020) ends sometime in 2023.
+Borrowers who will resume making payments should anticipate longer hold times to speak with their servicers and delays processing documents.

 Use tools available to you on studentaid.gov or your servicer's site for more general questions such as how to make a payment, when your first payment is due, etc. While the financial aid office is unable to assist with most loan payment-related questions, if you have a more general loan-related question, you can submit your question to the financial aid office and we will try to assist.

 - If you're concerned about affording your monthly payment, try Loan Simulator.
 This is a tool to simulate different repayment plans.
 Keep in mind, due to the temporary 0% interest rate, the monthly payment amounts you see may not be exact, but can give you a glance at what changing to a different repayment plan may do.